lars-t-hansen/parlib/ray3/README.md

 Reasons why it could be slow:

-  - slow object reconstruction protocol (allocation, general overhead)
+  - Slow object reconstruction protocol (allocation, general overhead)

+    There are 480000 pixels and 162 primitive objects in the scene.
+    Each primitive object contains at least two (material + center) but sometimes four (material + vertices) other objects.
+Suppose on average 81 objects have to be visited and on average there are 2.5 subobjects, then we should be creating at a minimum 480000*81*2.5 = 97 million objects, just for the simple scene.
+    Still, seems like small potatoes.

+    And yet, a simple 1K-element per-worker reified-object cache has amazing hit ratios (well above 99.9%) and reduces the running time to 18.9s.

+    The culprit is likely more initialization (with the hasOwnProperty machinery and the fromRef song and dance) than allocation and GC.

+  - General overhead, because there are several lookups and levels of indirection to read each field, even ignoring method call overhead.

-  - polymorphism and bailouts in the jitted code because some structures are proper JS objects and others are weird things with getters and setters
+  - Polymorphism and bailouts in the jitted code because some structures are proper JS objects and others are weird things with getters and setters.

-  - bugs, undiagnosed
+  - Bugs, undiagnosed.